-British author of ‘Wolf Hall’ saga Hilary Mantel dies at 70
+Hilary Mantel, author of “Wolf Hall” Tudor saga, dies at 70

 “Her beloved works are considered modern classics.
 She will be greatly missed,” it said in a statement.

-Mantel won the Booker Prize twice, for “Wolf Hall” in 2009 and its sequel “Bring Up the Bodies” in 2012.
+Mantel won the prestigious Booker Prize twice, for “Wolf Hall” in 2009 and its sequel “Bring Up the Bodies” in 2012.
 Both were adapted for the stage and television.

-The final instalment, “The Mirror and the Light,” was published in 2020.
+The trilogy’s final instalment, “The Mirror and the Light,” was published in 2020.

 Nicholas Pearson, Mantel’s longtime editor, said her death was “devastating.”